Table of Contents

 Our bodies are not able to naturally repair arthritis or damage within our joints because it has no blood vessels.
 This means oxygenated red blood cells can’t reach the damaged tissue.

 Although there’s no cure for arthritis, treatments in recent years improved greatly.
-A number of viable treatment options exist for arthritis before you need to consider surgery.
+Several viable treatment options exist for arthritis before you need to consider surgery.

 Read on to find answers to the question, “How to treat arthritis?”.